McMerrison/Needleman-Wunsch-Algorithm/README.md

 ### Multiple Sequence Alignment

 As we've discuseed, multiple sequence alignment is an NP-Complete problem.
 Traditional algorithms used for pairwise alignment can be run on multiple sequences, but the problem size and runtime will grow exponentially.
+When given multiple sequences, an alternative is to just perform a series of pairwise alignments, arranging sequences by the alignment score (since the same scoring scheme is used on all alignments, the actual numbers are arbitrary and relative).
+They are clustered and sorted by sequences that are most closely related, and constructed into a phylogentic tree ('phylogeny' refers to evolutionary family).
+Heuristic methods such as Hidden Markov Models, simulated annealing and genetic algorithms (interestingly enough, based on the very principle of chromosomal mutation, applied to a wide variety of computational problems) have also been applied.

 ## Acknowledgments